Highwinds/striketracker/README.md

     striketracker me --token 3mux90t8mu4890t39xtw93mytmw3yc0t93u90rxxt33ijk

+To authenticate from the Python library, log into StrikeTracker and obtain an API token from the Edit Profile link under the user menu on the top right of the application.
+This is a revocable API token that you can use to integrate applications with the StrikeTracker API.
+Store this token in a secure place, generally an environment variable on the production server that will be running your application.
+Then pass this as the token parameter to the APIClient.

 ## Example

 To purge from the command line, simply run the purge command with your account hash and provide newline-delimited URLs